NathanLouth/LANParty/README.md

 ## Introduction

-[My house](https://lanparty.house) features 22 identical machines used for LAN parties.
-This repository contains the script I use to manage them, and a guide to creating a similar setup.
-I use this for gaming, but the setup could be just as useful for office machines, internet cafes, school computer labs, and the like.
+This repository contains the script to manage them, and a guide to creating a similar setup.
+This setup could be useful for LAN Parties, office machines, internet cafes, school computer labs, and the like.

 ## The Magic Sauce